Assisted Living Facilities

 Life in an assisted living facility is an undeniable adjustment.
 In addition to a new living environment, you are meeting new residents and getting used to the staff.
 This can feel stressful in the beginning.
 But there are things you can do to make the transition easier.

-- Pack well in advance of the move.
+Pack well in advance of the move.
 Don’t add to the stress of the actual move by putting yourself in a position where you’ll need to make hasty decisions about what to take and what to discard.

-- Know what to expect.
+Know what to expect.
 Do your homework on the facility.
 It will be less stressful if you know what to expect.
 Read all the materials before you move in and make sure all of your questions are answered ahead of time.

-- Stay busy.
+Stay busy.
 You may be tempted to stay in your apartment or living space, but you’ll feel comfortable much quicker if you get out there to meet the residents, participate in activities, and explore the facility.

-- Go easy on yourself.
+Go easy on yourself.
 Everyone adjusts to change differently, so give yourself a break, no matter what you’re feeling.
 However, if you feel like you’re taking longer than you think you should to adjust, it may help to talk to your family members, the director of the facility, or a trusted friend.

-There is a huge variation among assisted living facilities.
+There is a huge variation among assisted living homes and facilities.
 While this can make the process of choosing seem daunting, the plus side is that you have a good chance of finding a facility that is perfectly suited to your preferences and needs.

 As you start your search, try not to get overwhelmed by all the options.
 Remember, amenities matter much less than the residents and staff.
 It’s the people that truly make any place, including an assisted living facility.
 You can tell a lot about a facility by the people who live and work there.
 You want a facility with an active social atmosphere—where the residents are friendly and the staff is caring and warm.
 Make sure that, overall, you feel the facility is a place where you will fit in and develop new relationships.